Car-dependent infrastructure is bad for businesses.

 Urban Revival in America

-Starting in the early 1990s, and especially gaining momentum in the 2000s and 2010s, Americans have been not only preferentially moving to cities, but living in dense, walkable urban environments.
-This phenomenon has been termed the Urban Revival, reversing the long-held trend of wealthy people moving to the suburbs.
-While cities are largely expensive, this seems to be due to an undersupply of urban housing: almost 70% of American homes are single-family houses, even though more than half of Americans would prefer to live in multi-family housing – and 80% would be willing to pay more – if it means they could live in a walkable area.
+Starting in the early 1990s, and especially gaining momentum in the 2000s and 2010s, Americans have been not only preferentially moving to cities, but living in dense, walkable environments.
+This phenomenon has been termed the Urban Revival, reversing the long-held trend of wealthy people escaping to the suburbs.
+While cities are regarded as expensive, this is actually due to a lack of city housing: almost 70% of American homes are single-family houses, even though more than half of Americans would prefer to live in multi-family housing – and 80% would be willing to pay more – if it means they could live in a walkable area.
+Thus, a shortage of dense urban housing has driven up prices.

 Car-dependent infrastructure promotes big chains and harms local businesses

-An exhaustive analysis by the Washington Post found that places with more drivers have significantly more national chain restaurants and fewer independent local restaurants, a phenomenon termed “McCities”.
-This makes sense; when you’re flying by at 70kph on a road separated from the business by a parking moat, there’s no chance to stop, slow down, and window shop a new or unfamiliar business, and people are more likely to rely on familiar experiences and branding.
-This is problematic because chain restaurants sap money from local economies, whereas shopping locally provides significant local benefits.
+An exhaustive analysis by the Washington Post found that places with more drivers have significantly more national chains and fewer independent local restaurants, a phenomenon termed “McCities”.
+This makes sense; when you’re flying by at 70kph on a road separated from the business by a parking moat, there’s no chance to window shop a new or unfamiliar business, making people more likely to rely on familiar experiences and branding.
+This is problematic, however, because chain restaurants sap money from local economies, whereas shopping locally provides significant community benefits.

-Additionally, urban sprawl and chaininess lead to a loss of distinctive community identity, which can negatively impact tourism and growth.
-In fact, experiencing local culture is a growing segment of tourism, and robust public transit is the most important factor in developing a successful tourism economy while better preserving cultural distinctiveness.
-These benefits are not just for urban areas; rural small businesses also experience more prosperity if they are located in walkable areas, and sustainable transit options improve rural tourism.
-Ergo, car dependency harms local businesses, whereas strong multimodal transportation benefits the economy.
+Additionally, urban sprawl and ‘chaininess’ lead to a loss of distinctive community identity, which negatively impacts tourism and growth.
+In fact, experiencing local culture is a growing segment of tourism, and robust public transit is the most important factor in developing a successful tourism economy and better preserves cultural distinctiveness.
+These benefits are not just for big cities; rural small businesses also experience more prosperity when located in walkable areas, and sustainable public transit improves rural tourism.
+In effect, car dependency harms the economy, whereas strong multimodal transportation benefits local businesses.

-Walkable and transit-accessible urban infrastructure makes for prosperous businesses
+Walkable and transit-accessible infrastructure makes for prosperous businesses

 In one joke, Jim Matthews of the Rail Passengers Association notes that “trains don’t carry people, they carry wallets.”
-Due to the increasing preference for walkability, and since active transportation users spend less to travel because they’re not paying for expensive cars, the area within a 500 meter walkshed of rail transit stations are part of thriving urban centers that benefit the local economy.
-By having quality transit to your community, you’ll be guaranteed people will stop by and spend money.
+Due to increasing preferences for walkability and since active transportation users spend less to travel because they’re not paying for expensive cars, the area within a 500 meter walkshed of rail transit stations become thriving urban centers that benefit the local economy.
+Having quality transit to your community guarantees people will stop by and spend money.

-In another joke, it’s noted that you know where the train went “because it left tracks.”
-While it is often noted that trains can’t be easily swerve around a poorly-parked car, it is that very permanence that leads to more business and higher property values in the vicinity of rail transit.
-A train track signifies a permanent commitment to carry potential customers on that route, but a fickle bus can be rerouted with as little effort as placing a tarp over the sign.
+In another joke, it’s noted that you always know where a train goes “because it left tracks.”
+While often critiqued that trains can’t easily swerve around a poorly-parked car, it is that very permanence that leads to more business and higher property values in the vicinity of rail transit.
+A train track signifies a permanent commitment to carry potential customers on that route, but a fickle bus can be diverted with as little effort as placing a tarp over the sign.
 Additionally, train-vehicle conflicts can be reduced with proper street or grade crossing design, commuters significantly prefer traveling by rail than bus, and fixed routes provide more stable, predictable development potential.
 As a result, investment in transit causes increased sales for nearby businesses, and Transit-Oriented Development allows businesses to capture the value of active transportation savings in the vicinity of stations.

-Unfortunately, not many business owners support walkability, and routinely overestimate the percentage of customers who would visit using active transportation, and oppose sustainable transportation out of perceived self-interest.
-However, the data are clear: active transportation users outspend car drivers, multimodal investment grows the economy more, and public transportation creates more jobs than roads.
+Unfortunately, business owners often oppose sustainable transportation out of perceived self-interest because they routinely overestimate the percentage of customers who visit using active transportation.
+However, the data are clear: active transportation users outspend car drivers, multimodal investment grows the economy more, and public transportation creates more and better jobs than roads.